 We assume that occupational spillovers have the same labor augmenting effect across sectors.
-Hence, we let where \widehat{T}n^{kj} is an exogenously determined component of technology.
-In turn, this term is given by where Z_n is a vector of observable city/industry characteristics, d^{kj} denotes a set of industry dummies, and u_n^{kj} captures unobserved city-specific sources of natural advantages in the production of sector j goods with workers of type k.
+This assumption is consistent with Ellison et al. (2010) who find that aside from natural advantages and input-output linkages, occupational complementarities are the main source of industrial colocation.
+Hence, we let where Z_n is a vector of observable city/industry characteristics, d^{kj} denotes a set of industry dummies, and u_n^{kj} captures unobserved city-specific sources of natural advantages in the production of sector j goods with workers of type k.